 Alien contact is perennially the most popular theme of standard science fiction—futuristic humans from Earth fly on spaceships to explore alien civilizations as in Star Trek . . .

-Aliens attack, invade, or otherwise visit Earth as in Independence Day, The War of the Worlds, E.T. the Extra-Terrestrial, The Day the Earth Stood Still, and many other titles with many variations in content and genre-style.
-(Genre is usually romance-adventure but may also become comedic or satirical, as with Men in Black or Mars Attacks!)
+Aliens attack, invade, or otherwise visit Earth as in Independence Day, The War of the Worlds, E.T. the Extra-Terrestrial, The Day the Earth Stood Still, and many other titles with variations in content and genre-style.

-Narrative conflict or adventure rises from characters—humans and aliens—encountering each other as self and other, assessing nature of exchange, followed by action, learning, resolution, sometimes with an open-ended future.
+Narrative conflict or adventure rises from characters—humans and aliens—encountering each other as self and other, assessing possibilities of fight-flight or exchange, followed by action, learning, resolution, sometimes with an open-ended future.

-The Aesthetics (sensory and intellectual pleasures) of alien contact often involve the tension or terror of the self meeting the other and a sense of wonder or the sublime.
-(The sublime may always quickly turn into the ridiculous, however.
+(The sublime always threatens to turn into the ridiculous, however.
 See Men in Black, Mars Attacks!, or Clintons and Space Alien below.)

-Protagonists / heroes: The human "space ranger" is the classic example of the science fiction protagonist as "the competent man" who can rise to any challenge, repair or improvise technology, decide quickly and shoot accurately—much like a heroic cowboy on the western frontier.
+Protagonists / heroes: The human "space ranger" like Buck Rogers, Captain Kirk, or Han Solo is the classic example of the science fiction protagonist as "the competent man" who can rise to any challenge, repair or improvise technology, decide quickly and shoot accurately—much like a heroic cowboy-ranger on the western frontier.

-Standard pop science fiction nearly always follows formulaic romance characterization of heroic men and helplessly confused women, with the male hero's populist virtue contrasted and validated by an extraterrestrial villain, who often appears as an exotic "other" to the Anglo-American "self."
+Standard pop science fiction until recently follows formulaic romance characterization of heroic men and helplessly confused women, with the male hero's populist virtue contrasted and validated by an extraterrestrial villain, who often appears as an exotic "other" to the Anglo-American "self."

 With women's equality, recent women characters become less helpless and sometimes lead missions; e.g. Ripley in the Alien series.

-Antagonists / villains: In early sci-fi, if the villain was humanoid, he often appeared Oriental (e.g. Ming the Merciless in Flash Gordon; lately the villain may appear more like a cold, sneering European.
+Antagonists / villains: In early sci-fi, if the villain was humanoid, he often appeared Oriental (e.g. Ming the Merciless in Flash Gordon; lately the villain more often appears as a cold, sneering European.

-The villain may also appear non-human, usually combining insect and reptile features.
+The villain may also appear non-human, frequently combining insect and reptile features.

-Villains may also be ghostly or satanically-tempting and deluding shape-shifters, as in Species.
+Villains may also be ghostly or immaterial, or satanically-tempting and deluding shape-shifters, as in Species.

-Or there's always the zombie option in which aliens take over human bodies living or posthumous.
+Or ever the zombie option where aliens take over human bodies living or posthumous.

 In any case, science fiction villains often share features with contemporary terrorists, particularly by behaving in "inhuman" ways such as ambushing innocent humans or eating, taking over, or otherwise desecrating human bodies.